How to Dress for Your Body Shape

 Buying the Wrong Size

-Many women buy clothes that are too small or too large because they focus on the number on the tag rather than the actual fit.
-A size 10 that fits perfectly will always look better than a size 8 that pulls or a size 12 that sags.
-Focus on how the garment sits on your body, and consider tailoring key pieces for a custom fit.
+A lot of women buy clothes that are too small or too big because they focus on the number on the tag.
+A size 10 that fits properly will always look better than a size 8 that pulls or a size 12 that sags.
+Ignore the label.
+Focus on how the garment sits on your body.
+Consider tailoring key pieces for a custom fit.

 Ignoring Fabric Weight

-The same dress design in a stiff cotton versus a flowing jersey can look completely different on your body.
-Structured fabrics add shape and hold their form, while drapey fabrics follow curves.
-Choose fabric weight based on where you want to add or reduce volume for your shape.
+The same design in stiff cotton versus flowing jersey will look completely different on your body.
+Structured fabrics add shape and hold their form.
+Drapey fabrics follow your curves.
+Pick the fabric weight based on where you want more or less volume for your shape.

 Following Trends Blindly

-Not every trend works for every body shape, and that is perfectly fine.
-The best approach is to adapt trends to suit your proportions.
-For instance, the oversized blazer trend can work for any shape if styled correctly — belted for pear shapes, open over a fitted top for rectangle shapes, or structured at the shoulders for inverted triangles.
+Not every trend works for every body shape, and that is fine.
+The oversized blazer trend, for example, can work for anyone if you style it right: belted for pear shapes, open over a fitted top for rectangles, structured at the shoulders for inverted triangles.
+Adapt the trend; do not let it wear you.

 Neglecting Undergarments

-The foundation of any outfit starts with the right undergarments.
 A well-fitted bra can change how tops sit on your body entirely.
-Seamless underwear prevents visible lines, and the right shapewear — if you choose to wear it — should feel comfortable, not restrictive.
-Use our Bra Size Calculator to find your perfect fit.
+Seamless underwear prevents visible lines.
+The right shapewear, if you choose to wear it, should feel comfortable rather than restrictive.
+If you have not checked your bra size recently, our Bra Size Calculator can help.

 Frequently Asked Questions